Sleitnick/luau-api/docs/guide/sandboxing.md

 This would _also_ throw the same error: `"attempt to modify a readonly table"`.
 In this particular example, writing `local function add(a, b)` would solve the issue.
 But this is enough friction to become problematic, especially for existing code.
 Thus, sandboxing our Luau state is not the final step.
 We need to do one more thing.

-## Sandboxing Threads
+## Sandboxing Scripts

-If we want our previous Luau code to work, we need to sandbox the _thread_ of our code too.
+If we want our previous Luau code to work, we need to sandbox the _script_ thread too.
 We can do this with the `luaL_sandboxthread` function.
 This function will create a proxy to our global `_G`.
 This is done by creating a new table for `_G`, and then assigning a metatable which has an `__index` field pointing to the original `_G` table.

 We want to do this _along_ with sandboxing our top-level state.
 Sandbox the Luau state with `luaL_sandbox`, and then sandbox each script execution with `luaL_sandboxthread`.